 “Thank you for being there for me, for guiding me and showing me the way.
 Thank you for having patience when it was hard knowing what to say.
 Thank you for supporting me.
 You are an inspiration in my life.”

-The Rendezvous works with young people (13-25) to help them resolve problems, develop goals and aspirations and help them plan and work towards a positive future.
+We work with young people (13-25) to help them improve their emotional wellbeing and mental health, resolve practical problems, gain qualifications and help them plan and work towards a positive future.

 “The Rendezvous have been there for me every step of the way, seeing me at my weakest and at my strongest, not once giving up on me when I could’ve given up on myself.”

 Some young people may drop-in regularly for years, others may come only in times of crisis whilst others just come in to chat and hang out.
 How the young people use the centre is up to them.
 Young people trust us and are secure in the knowledge that they will neither be judged nor turned away.
-Because of this, statutory agencies across Dorset recognise that we are often able to achieve where they fail.
+Because of this, we are often able to achieve where other statutory agencies fail.

 The work we do doesn’t always see immediate results but the young people themselves recognise the role the Rendezvous plays in their lives.
 One young man who relied heavily on the staff team at the Rendezvous when he was younger came back to see us recently.
 Now in his late twenties, he told us,